gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Test Logging

-In previous versions, Gradle didn't show much information about what happened during test execution.
-In Gradle 1.1, the default output is more useful, and can be tuned to your preferences in many ways.
-All features are supported both for JUnit and TestNG.
+Gradle 1.1 provides much more detailed information during test execution, right on the console.
+We've worked hard to make the the new output useful and informative out of the box, but we've also given you the ability to finely tune it to your liking.

+**TODO:** need a comparison here between the old and new, which also acts as a preview of the new.
+**TODO:** Add example output for all of the settings below.

 #### Show Exceptions